Defiant Indian students to hold more screenings of BBC documentary on Modi

 The Students' Federation of India (SFI) plans to show the documentary, "India: The Modi Question", in every Indian state, its general secretary told Reuters on Wednesday.

+More than a dozen students were detained by police at a New Delhi university on Wednesday ahead of the screening, broadcaster NDTV reported.

-Modi's government has labelled the documentary, which questioned his leadership during riots in his home state of Gujarat in 2002, as a "propaganda piece" and blocked its airing and barred the sharing of any clips on social media in India.
+Modi's government has labelled the documentary, which questions his leadership during riots in his home state of Gujarat in 2002, as a "propaganda piece" and blocked its airing.
+It has also barred the sharing of any clips on social media in India.

-Modi was chief minister of the western state during the violence in which more than 2,000 people were killed, most of them Muslims.
+Modi was chief minister of the western state during the violence in which about 1,000 people were killed, most of them Muslims.
+Human rights activists put the toll at around 2,500.

+The deployment was "to maintain law and order" both because of the screening and India's Republic Day on Jan.
+26, police said.

+The university saw violent clashes in December 2019 between protesters, including students, and the police over a new law that blocks Muslims in countries neighbouring India from gaining citizenship.

-At the Jawaharlal Nehru University in New Delhi, hundreds of students watched the documentary on mobile phones and laptops on Tuesday after power was cut in the campus before a scheduled screening, said student leader Aishe Ghosh.
+On Tuesday, hundreds of students watched the BBC documentary on mobile phones and laptops at the Jawaharlal Nehru University after power was cut in the campus, said student leader Aishe Ghosh.

 "It was obviously the administration that cut off the power," Ghosh said.
-"We are encouraging campuses across the country to hold screenings as an act of resistance against this censorship," Ghosh said.
+"We are encouraging campuses across the country to hold screenings as an act of resistance against this censorship," Ghosh added.

 The media coordinator for the university administration did not comment when asked about the power cut on the campus.

-Ghosh said members of a right-wing student group threw bricks at the students hoping to watch the documentary hurting several, and students had complained to police.
+Ghosh said members of a right-wing student group threw bricks at students hoping to watch the documentary, hurting several, and students had complained to police.

 A spokesman for the right-wing student group did not respond to a message seeking comment.